MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/index.md

 The **Publisher ID** on the **API Features** page is your `GamePublisherId`.

-#### Title
+#### title

-Title is the singular Entity that refers to all global information for that Title.
+The `title`` is the singular Entity that refers to all global information for that Title.
 This information should be static.
 Changes to this Entity are *not* reflected in real time.

 Set the `ID` field to your game's `TitleId`.
 To retrieve your `TitleId`: